PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 are thin compatibility wrappers, so the family module is the single implementation owner while public test imports continue to work.

+Production uses one ordered pass group for that family, with stable IDs `layout.singleton_reshape_unary_passthrough` and `layout.consecutive_inverse_singleton_reshapes`.
+A model-only preflight scans until it finds two Reshape operators; otherwise neither graph index nor transaction state is built.
+Local single-user topology guards precede each transactional callback.
+Both callbacks share one differential `ModelIRGraphIndex` and `LayoutState`, including indexed edge rewrites, tensor renames, operator removals, and layout-aware pruning.
+The lowerer has two runner calls and no raw production calls for either implementation.

 The mixed attention MirrorPad pass is the first post-lowering rewrite migrated to the differential ModelIR index.
 It builds producer/consumer state once, updates input edges through indexed lineage helpers, and removes the redundant